KalMRACO: Unifying Kalman Filtering and Model Reference Adaptive Control for Robust Control and Estimation: Problem Description

 The control objective is for $x$ to track $x_m$, i.e., $\lim_{t \to \infty} x = x_m$.
 To include the Kalman filter, the control design cannot impose restrictions on the choice of parameter $L(t)$, as this term is decided by the additive process noise $q= \mathcal{N}(0,Q)$ and measurement noise $v = \mathcal{N}(0,R)$ that is present in the system.

-Before we introduce our main contribution we would like to address a drawback of unfiltered state feedback, i.e., feeding back the measurement directly to the controller without passing it through, for instance, a Kalman filter.
+To motivate our main contribution we would like to address a drawback of unfiltered state feedback, i.e., feeding back the measurement directly to the controller without passing it through, for instance, a Kalman filter.
 The following Lemma addresses this situation.

 \begin{lemma} Let the state variables be

 Then, the input

 with the adaptive laws satisfying